Yups11/to-do-list-project/README.md

 - The icons in the were taken from Font Awesome.
 - The images was taken from google.
 - The screens was taken myself.

+## Future improvement
+- Add function for editing tasks
+- Add function to set tasks as important or less important
+- Add calendar and dates to set when the tasks to be completed
+- Add local storage
+- Add different users